 Course title: Sounds in the World Around Us

 Ch'ol is a Mayan language spoken in Southern Mexico.
-Ethnologue estimates the number of speakers at 145,000.
-It is a head marking, ergative-absolutive language with a basic word order of VOS (with a bare object) or VSO (with an object with an overt determiner).
+Ethnologue estimates the number of speakers at 222,000.
+It is a head marking, ergative-absolutive, predicate initial language.
 Most of my fieldwork has been done with the Tumbala dialect of Ch'ol in the ejido of San Miguel, Chiapas, Mexico.

 Mi'gmaq is an Algonquian Language Spoken in Eastern Canada.
 Mi'gmaq is a polysynthetic language with a very rich verb morphology.
 I have collaborated with Mi'gmaq language teachers and developed a number of resources.
 Check out the Mi'gmaq Grammar Wiki for info on grammatical features in Mi'gmaq.
 To learn some basic phrases in Mi'gmaq, check out these flashcards on Quizlet.
 For more information on the Mi'gmaq project see the Mi'gmaq Research Partnership homepage.